Darukutsu/keystrokes/README.md

                              this flag can take multiple arguments as you can specify multiple devices to record at same time

-  -x, --x11                  due to how pkexec works we can't read XDG_SESSION_TYPE
-                             directly in script, use this flag if you're on X11.

 OPTIONS TO USE WITH PLAY
   -d, --delay NUMBER         set replay time in ms (default 12ms) -m, --mirror               mirror replay timing exactly as it was recorded -n, --nplay NUMBER         set number of replays
-  -x, --x11                  due to how pkexec works we can't read XDG_SESSION_TYPE
-                             directly in script, use this flag if you're on X11.

-  -y, --ydotool PATH         due to how pkexec works we can't read YDOTOOL_SOCKET
-                             directly in script, use this flag if you're on Wayland.
-                             You don't need to use this if path to your YDOTOOL_SOCKET=/tmp/.ydotool_socket

 [NAME] is optional, if not specified it will create files using mktemp.
 You can find unnamed macros in /tmp/*.macro.